sydneyYYC/quiz-app/BUILDNOTES.md

 i was able to achieve this, which was found by using this [video](https://www.youtube.com/watch?v=XF1_MlZ5l6M)
 TODO: render score using import / export on index.html

+Having lots of trouble with this one :/

 TODO: save score to local storage